ros2/ros2_documentation/source/Tutorials/Ament-CMake-Documentation.rst

 - The ``EXPORT`` notation of the install call requires additional attention:
   It installs the CMake files for the ``my_library`` target.
-  It is named exactly like the argument in ``ament_export_interfaces`` and could be named like the library.
+  It is named exactly like the argument in ``ament_export_targets`` and could be named like the library.
   However, this will then prohibit using the ``ament_target_dependencies`` way of including your library.
   To allow for full flexibility, it is advised to prepend the export target with something like ``export_<target>``.